 - All Girls Like Ponies: She is fascinated by Ayla's horses and even considers trying to raise one of her own.

 - The Baby of the Bunch: She's the youngest of her family, the only one who still lives with her parents and her brothers can be rather protective of her.

-- Happily Married: Ends up being this to Aldanor.
+- Happily Married: She ends up being this to Aldanor.

-- Meaningful Name: Possibly; her name sounds like Flora or Flower, and she is noted to be pretty and sweet-natured.
+- Meaningful Name: Her name sounds like Flora or Flower, and she is noted to be pretty and sweet-natured.

 - Outnumbered Sibling: She's the only girl out of the four siblings.

-Joconan was leader of the Ninth Cave, the first mate of Marthona and father of Joharran, before his untimely death.
+Joconan was leader of the Ninth Cave before his untimely death.
+He was the first mate of Marthona and father of Joharran.

 - Happily Married: To Marthona, before he died.

 - The Leader: Of the Ninth Cave.
 He was apparently a very skilled and popular leader, traits he passed on to his son.

 - A downplayed one to Marthona; although she misses him, she doesnt dwell on his death anymore and is happy with Willomar.